 If you are visiting Amsterdam solo you might wonder if you should visit a “coffee shop”?

-In Amsterdam, a coffee shop doesn’t just serve coffee, coffee houses do… In a coffee shop, you can expect a unique and relaxed experience that combines the enjoyment of coffee, socializing, and the legal consumption of cannabis.
+In Amsterdam, they don’t just serve coffee, coffee houses do… In a coffee shop, you can expect a unique and relaxed experience that combines the enjoyment of coffee, socializing, and the legal consumption of cannabis.

 Coffee Shops in Amsterdam primarily refer to establishments where cannabis can be purchased and consumed, and they are different from traditional cafés that serve coffee and food.